ianderrington/genai/contributing.md

-# Contributing
+Thank you for considering contributioning to help Manage Generative AI.

-We welcome contributions to this project!
 Here are some guidelines to follow:

 ## Reporting Bugs